 It is important to be aware of these different values and beliefs because the above doesn’t necessarily mean economic harm is occurring.
 However, economic harm may be present so it is important to talk to someone if you are concerned.

 9. Anyone experiencing economic harm should be referred directly to a family violence service

 It’s important to keep in mind that referrals should always be a choice and a social services agency is not always the best option.
 We encourage people to find out about the different options available and access the support that is right for them and their situation.

-Our Financial Wellbeing Coach – Economic Harm, can provide support with the financial challenges of family violence.
-Our coach has experience in financial capability and advocacy and working with those who have experienced family violence and economic harm.
+Our Economic Harm Specialists can provide support with the financial challenges of family violence.
+They have experience in financial capability and advocacy and working with those who have experienced family violence and economic harm.

 If there are other forms of violence occurring, which often there is, a family violence service would be the best placed to help.